herolab-uga/FRESHR-GSI/README.md

     `/velocity`: Velocity of each keypoint.
     `/confidence`: Confidence levels for each detected keypoint.
     `/human_detection`: This topic reflects the total count of humans detected; if no humans are detected, it publishes `-1`.
+    `/degree_angle_of_humans`: This topic reflects the bearing of humans detected in degrees.
+    `/azimuth_angle_of_humans`: This topic reflects the bearing of humans detected in radians.

 It also leverages the camera_info topic to utilize the camera's intrinsic values for calculating and publishing the bearing of detected humans within the camera's field of view.
 These bearings are published as angles in radians to **/azimuth_angle_of_humans** and in degrees to **/degree_angle_of_humans**.